muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

 ## 1.By passing object as a value

 In `static` Pass objects into functions as an argument and use these parameters as a local object which has a complete access to the data members and member functions of the class same as for the argumentative object.

+> The object which calls the functions is called the `Left_hand_side_object`.

+We don't need to pass the two objects as the arguments beacuse L.H.S object is already exist ,and accessible to the class functions and we only need to pass the other funtions which is right hand side object.

 In `Dyanmic` the copy of argumentative objects will not be made only the address of these objects will pass and dereferencing these adress and perform operations.

 <p align="center">